Food waste collection pilot

 - Residents in the trial area who wish to continue to use their brown bin for the disposal of food waste throughout the pilot can continue to do so.

-We conducted surveys in the Stranmillis and Malone areas during August 2016 to find out if the trial has made recycling your food waste easier to do.
+We have also conducted surveys in the food waste trial area during August 2016 to find out if the trial has made recycling your food waste easier to do.
 From the results, we found that 88 per cent of residents in the area have taken part in the trial, and 74 per cent prefer a weekly collection of food waste.
+Residents in the area are also recycling a lot more organic waste between their brown bins and food waste bins than they did before just using their brown bin.
+This is an indication that a separate weekly collection of food waste is working and will help us reach our recycling targets.